Worker cooperative: Examples

+Financing

 Internal Capital Accounts/Member Buy-Ins

 Internal Capital Accounts (ICA's), also known as Member Buy-Ins, are shares of capital distributed equally and exclusively to workers.
 They act as a mandated buy-in loan to the cooperative that generates financial return over time in the form of interest.
 ICA's are typically equal to a specific term's wages, like an annual salary, that is given a fixed rate of return that is not directly tied to the cooperative's losses or profits.

 Cooperatives in low-income communities often raise donations to assist workers in meeting the ICA Buy-In requirement, as in the case of the Mariposa Food Coop.
 This method of financing is one of the most prominent due to its high rates of success in maintaining financial stability for cooperatives.
 When the cooperative allocates profits, a significant portion are paid back to the workers through these capital accounts.
 The Mondragon Corporation utilizes a 10-20-70 system, in which 10% of profits are placed into community development and infrastructure programs, 20% back into corporate reserves, and 70% into individual capital accounts.

 In certain cases, like the Mumbai Tiffin Box Supplier's Association in India, Member Buy-In's allow cooperatives to become completely financially independent from other sources of investment.